scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 The Gaia dataset
 ----------------

+**OJO: Los números de esta parte no coinciden con los del resumen, en el resumen se habla de esfera y aquí de cubo, de 0.7 billones y no de 1.4, y ojo que la medida de distancia es ligth-years no ligth (errata en el resumen)**

 The Gaia DR3 dataset is a catalog containing information on 1.7 billion stars in our galaxy.
 For this work, we extracted the 3D coordinates and magnitudes of 1.4 billion stars.
 When stored as a regular binary table, the dataset is 22 GB in size.
-However, we converted this tabular dataset into a 3D array of shape (10_000, 10_000, 10_000), where each cell represents a cube of 2 light year per side, and contains the magnitude of every star inside it (provided that the average distance between stars in the Milky ways is about 5 light years, very few cells will contain more than 1 star).
-This cube contains 700 million stars, which is a significant portion of the Gaia catalog.
-The magnitude is stored as a float32, and the size of the dataset is 3.7 TB.
-However, by using compression via Blosc2, we can reduce the size to 10 GB.
-This is because the 3D array is very sparse, and Blosc2 can compress the zeroed parts almost entirely.
+However, we converted this tabular dataset into a 3D array of shape (10_000, 10_000, 10_000), where each cell represents a cube of 2 light year per side, and contains the magnitude of every star inside it (provided that the average distance between stars in the Milky ways is about 5 light years, very few cells will contain more than one star).
+This 3D array contains 700 million stars, which is a significant portion of the Gaia catalog.
+The brightness of each start is stored as a float32, and, therefore, the dataset size is 3.7 TB.
+However, by using compression via Blosc2, we can reduce its size to 10 GB.
+This is because the 3D array is very sparse, and Blosc2 can compress the zeroed parts almost completelly.

 .. figure:: 3d-view-milkyway.png
    :scale: 25%

    Gaia DR3 dataset as a 3D array (preliminary, this is not from the dataset in this paper). :label:`gaia-3d-dset`

-In Figure :ref:`gaia-3d-dset`, you can see a 3D view of the Milky Way for a different type of stars.
-The color of the points represents the magnitude of the star, with the brightest stars appearing as the reddest points.
+Figure :ref:`gaia-3d-dset` shows a 3D view of the Milky Way different type of stars.
+Each point is a star, and the color of each point represents the star's brightness, with the brightest stars appearing as the reddest points.
 Although this view provides a unique perspective, the dimensions of the cube are not enough to fully capture the spiral arms of the Milky Way.

-One advantage of using a 3D array is the ability to utilize Blosc2 NDim's powerful slicing capabilities for quickly exploring datasets.
-For example, we could search for star clusters by extracting small cubes as NumPy arrays, and counting the number of stars.
-A cube containing an abnormally high number of counts would be a candidate for a cluster.
-We could also extract a thin 3D slice of the cube and project it as a 2D image, where the color of the pixels represents the magnitude of the stars.
-This could provide a cinematic view of a journey over different trajectories in the Milky Way.
+One advantage of using a 3D array is the ability to utilize Blosc2 NDim's powerful slicing capabilities for quickly exploring parts of a dataset.
+For example, we could search for star clusters by extracting small cubes as NumPy arrays, and counting the number of stars in each one.
+A cube containing an abnormally high number of starts would be a candidate for a cluster.
+We could also extract a thin 3D slice of the cube and project it as a 2D image, where the pixels colors represent the brightness of the shown stars.
+This could be used to generate a cinematic view of a journey over different trajectories in the Milky Way.

 Blosc2 NDim
 -----------

 Blosc2 NDim is a new feature of Blosc2 that allows to create and read n-dimensional datasets in an extremely efficient way thanks to a completely general n-dim 2-level partitioning, allowing to slice and dice arbitrary large (and compressed!) data in a more fine-grained way.
-Having a second partition means that we have better flexibility to fit the different partitions at the different CPU cache levels, making compression more efficient.
+Having a second partition means that we have better flexibility to fit the different partitions at the different CPU cache levels, making compression even more efficient.

 .. figure:: b2nd-2level-parts.png
    :scale: 12%